 Step 2: Be Intentional with Your Posts

 All of your posts should have a purpose and be well thought out.
-We heard this and much more from Erin Birch, one of the coaches at a workshop we attended recently.
+We heard this and much more from Erin Birch, one of the coaches at a workshop we attended in Austin, TX.
 You can overhear a little of our what she taught here in this short clip.

 Facebook algorithms and rules are always changing.
 But what remains constant is that you always want to post good quality content.
 Think of your posts as the message you want to share with your business prospects.

-For your posts to be seen by the most people, it’s best to post 1-3 (or maybe 4) times per day.
+For your posts to be seen by the most people, it’s best to post 1-3 times per day.
 These posts should be spaced out for best results.
 Otherwise, you’re competing against yourself!
 That is, Facebook will choose which post to show.
+Posts that get engagement will continue to be shown.

 - Story posts that share something about you or an experience you have had.
 These can be raw and heartfelt.